scented-wiring/music-library-api/README.md

 # Music Library API

-This API creates a database in which you can make HTTP requesrs to add and interact with artist, album and song data.
+This API creates a database in which you can make HTTP requests to add and interact with artist, album and song data.

 ## Prerequisites